-Your Volvo is equipped with an electronically controlled idle speed system that requires no period checking or adjustment.
+Your Volvo is equipped with an electronically controlled idle air control system that requires no periodic checking or adjustment.

-Lamda-sond (oxygen sensor) system
+Heated oxygen sensor system

 This is an emission control system designed to reduce emissions and improve fuel economy.
-An oxygen sensor monitors the composition of the exhaust gases leaving the engine.
-The exhaust gas analysis is fed into an electronic unit which continuously influences the amount of fuel injected.
-This adjusts the airfuel ratio to provide optimum conditions for combustion and efficient reduction of the three major pollutants (hydrocarbons, carbon monoxide and nitrogen oxides) through a 3-way catalytic converter.
+The heated oxygen sensor monitors the composition of the exhaust gases leaving the engine.
+The exhaust gas analysis is fed into an electronic module which continuously influences the amount of fuel injected.
+This adjusts the air-fuel ratio to provide optimum conditions for combustion and efficient reduction of the three major pollutants (hydrocarbons, carbon monoxide, and nitrogen oxides) through a three-way catalytic converter.

-Oxygen Sensor
+Heated Oxygen Sensor

-On the B230F engines, the oxygen sensor (Lambda-sond) is electrically heated.
-The use of a PTC (Positive Temperature Coefficient) element to heat the Lambda-sond ensures a shorter warm up time and continuous operation at its working temperature.
+On the B230F engines, the oxygen sensor is electrically heated.
+The use of a PTC (Positive Temperature Coefficient) element to heat the oxygen sensor ensures a shorter warm up time and continuous operation at its working temperature.

-This type of Lambda-sond does not require periodic replacement.
+The heated oxygen sensor does not require periodic replacement.

-Catalytic Converter
+Three Way Catalytic Converter

 This is a supplementary device in the exhaust system, designed to reduce exhaust emissions.
-This device is mainly a container with a ceramic material insert, designed to let the exhaust gases pass through channels in the insert.
+This device is mainly a container with a ceramic material insert, designed to let exhaust gases pass through channels in the insert.
 The channel walls are covered by a thin layer of platinum and rhodium.
 These metals act as catalysts, permitting a chemical action to occur without actually taking part in it.
-The carbon monoxide content will increase if the Catalytic Converter is damaged.
+The carbon monoxide content will increase i the Three Way Catalytic Converter is damaged.

-Vehicles with Catalytic Converter must use unleaded fuel only.
-Otherwise the Catalytic Converter will become damaged and ineffective.
+Vehicles with Three Way Catalytic Converter must use unleaded fuel only.
+Otherwise the Three Way Catalytic Converter will become damaged and ineffective.